All Things Shipping

 Do I need a store integration to use Shippo?

-No. CSV import is a standalone feature.
-You don't need to connect a store to use Shippo.
-Sign up, upload a CSV, and start buying discounted labels without any integration setup.
+No, CSV import is a standalone feature.
+Sign up, upload a CSV, and start buying discounted labels without connecting a store or setting up an integration.

 Can I compare carrier rates for orders imported via CSV?